 Lecturer: Sigmundur Gudmundsson

 Around 300 BC Euclid wrote "The Thirteen Books of the Elements".
-It was used as the basic text on geometry throughout the Western world for about 2000 years.
+It was used as the basic text on geometry throughout the Western world for more than 2000 years.
 Euclidean geometry is the theory one yields by assuming Euclid's five axioms, including the parallel postulate.

 Gaussian geometry is the study of curves and surfaces in three dimensional Euclidean space.
 This theory was initiated by the ingenious Carl Friedrich Gauss (1777-1855).
 The work of Gauss, JŠnos Bolyai (1802-1860) and Nikolai Ivanovich Lobachevsky (1792-1856) lead to their independent discovery of non-Euclidean geometry.
 This solved the best known mathematical problem ever and proved that the parallel postulate was indeed independent of the other four axioms that Euclid used for his theory.